It’s easy to make your own oven-dried tomatoes! These tomatoes bring a ton of flavor to your recipes.

 - olive oil for storing if desired

-Preheat the oven to 200 degrees.
-Line two cookie sheets with parchment paper.
+Preheat the oven to 225 degrees F. Line two cookie sheets with parchment paper.

 Have you been preserving any summer produce?
 Have you ever made oven-dried tomatoes?